systemd/systemd/doc/CGROUP_DELEGATION.md

    replace it with an intermediary `tmpfs`, as long as the path to the delegated sub-tree remains accessible as-is.

+5. ⚡ Currently, the algorithm for mapping between slice/scope/service unit naming and their cgroup paths is not considered public API of systemd, and may change in future versions.
+This means: it's best to avoid implementing a local logic of translating cgroup paths to slice/scope/service names in your program, or vice versa — it's likely going to break sooner or later.
+Use the appropriate D-Bus API calls for that instead, so that systemd translates this for you.
+(Specifically: each Unit object has a `ControlGroup` property to get the cgroup for a unit.
+The method `GetUnitByControlGroup()` may be used to get the unit for a cgroup.)

-5. ⚡ Think twice before delegating cgroupsv1 controllers to less privileged containers.
+6. ⚡ Think twice before delegating cgroupsv1 controllers to less privileged containers.
 It's not safe, you basically allow your containers to freeze the system with that and worse.
 Delegation is a strongpoint of cgroupsv2 though, and there it's safe to treat delegation boundaries as privilege boundaries.